 Live streaming is growing ever more popular, leading to a huge variety of streaming software tools on the market in 2019.

-Open Broadcaster Software (more commonly known as OBS) Studio is a powerful open source project that is built by a community.
-Open source software like OBS Studio is free to use, making it a popular choice for price-conscious live streamers.
+Open Broadcaster Software (more commonly known as OBS) Studio is a powerful open-source project that is built by a community.
+Open-source software like OBS Studio is free to use, making it a popular choice for price-conscious live streamers.
 OBS Studio offers all the live streaming essentials you need to create a great looking broadcast, but lacks the advanced features of professional paid software.

 Bottom line: Great for technical users in search of a free solution with no need for advanced features like virtual sets, multi-streaming, and guest hosting.

 Until about a year ago, Streamlabs was just a streaming tool, mostly used by gamers with some other piece of streaming software.
 Because a good percentage of gamers used Streamlabs with OBS, it was only logical to combine the two to create one really powerful streaming software.
 Thus, in January 2018, Streamlabs OBS (or SLOBS) was born.
-Since then, it gained huge popularity among gamer and non-gamer streamers alike.
+Since then, it has gained huge popularity among gamer and non-gamer streamers alike.
 Just like OBS, SLOBS is also open-source.

 SLOBS is primarily gamer-oriented, which makes it a great tool for the individual streamer who wants to make money live streaming.
 It offers smart, game-specific encoding, which results in lower overall CPU usage.